oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 17 December 2020, the working group
+As of 06 January 2021, the working group

- + has 54 members (20 from Europe, 29 from US, and 5 from Asia) representing 28 companies,
+ + has 55 members (21 from Europe, 29 from US, and 5 from Asia) representing 28 companies,
  + regularly interacts with eight Health Authorities globally,
  + regularly organizes sessions and presents at conferences,
  + has started to interact with academic colleagues.